Need to talk? Call 1800 882 436.

 • they are vomiting large amounts of milk or food

-• your baby is refusing feeds or is having less than half their normal feeds
+• they are refusing feeds or having less than half their normal feeds

-• your baby does not seem to settle or continues to cry for long periods, no matter what you try
+• they do not seem to settle or continue to cry for long periods

 • your mental health or your relationship with your partner is being affected